Student Support Resources

 SPS Tutoring Program

 The SPS Tutoring Program is intended to help students fill existing gaps in knowledge, and to become independent learners in a particular subject.
 As an expert in a content area, tutors provide support and clarification for material that students have trouble understanding.
 Tutoring is offered in the following content areas: Programming, Mathematics, Finance, Statistics, and English Speaking and Writing.
+Visit the Student Resource Directory to learn how to apply to become a tutor and/ or apply for tutoring.

 English Language Conversation Tables